topollonaketsana/Monte-Carlo-Simulation/README.md

 ```
+##

 3. Description of the Python Script:
    The script monte_carlo_simulation.py performs the following steps:

--Defines the bounds of the rectangular boundary [x_min, x_max]*[y_min, y_max].
+   - Defines the bounds of the rectangular boundary [x_min, x_max]*[y_min, y_max].
--Randomly generates points within the boundary [x, y].
+   - Randomly generates points within the boundary [x, y].
--Checks whether each point lies below the curve y = x**3
+   - Checks whether each point lies below the curve y = x**3
--Calculates the estimated area under the curve based on the ratio of points below(Incount) the curve to the total numebr of points(N)
+   - Calculates the estimated area under the curve based on the ratio of points below(Incount) the curve to the total numebr of points(N)

 ## Code
 The code is already included in the 'python' file, you just copy directly and paste it on your codespace.